Johnson and Chinese Xi Jinping have long conversation ahead of Cop26 - ExBulletin

 Johnson and Chinese Xi Jinping have long conversation ahead of Cop26

-Boris Johnson said world leaders need to do more to tackle the climate crisis during a lengthy conversation with Chinese President Xi Jinping ahead of the Cop26 summit.
+oris Johnson said world leaders must do more to tackle the climate crisis during a lengthy conversation with Chinese President Xi Jinping ahead of the Cop26 summit.

-He spoke for 45 minutes on Friday after it was announced that the Chinese premier will practically attend the big climate conference in Glasgow after weeks of leaving the world guessing.
+They spoke for 45 minutes on Friday after it was announced that the Chinese premier would practically attend the big climate conference in Glasgow after weeks of leaving the world guessing.

 China is the world’s largest emitter of carbon dioxide and other environmentally-devastating gases, and Xi’s direct participation will be seen as a boost to the summit.